xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 * A reference implementation of incentive_tension in a setting where agents choose among local and global options under frictions.
 * A bridge between financial puzzles and other domains where local allegiance or familiarity competes with global efficiency.
 * A laboratory for AI systems that reason about global allocations under constraints, testing whether they can track which parts of anomalies are explained and which remain as residual tension.

+At all stages, Q102 remains an effective layer specification.
+Any future deep TU interpretation of home bias must be stated and justified separately.

 ---